Use of official exchange rates for taxpayers under the self-declaration regime

 Taxpayers must submit tax returns and pay capital gains tax to the GDT within three months after realising the capital gain.

 Under this Prakas, the capital gains tax would be effective from 1 July 2020.
-However, the MEF has announced the delay of implementation of the capital gains tax until the end of 2021.
+However, the MEF has announced the delay of implementation of the capital gains tax to 1 January 2024.